ED-IP/Milestone-4-project/README.md

         - Test User stories number 4 proves that the users can update their information if it's needed.

     2. As the Owner, I want the user to be able to register in the website:
         - Tested creating several test user, seems that the user in correctly registred.
-It's neccessary to

 ### Further Testing